texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/less_used_functions.md

 In general, you're going to want to use `obstacleSensors`, and the difference between the two functions is not that significant to us right now.

-## `int readAdc(byte), int readAdc#()`

-These functions access the Analog-to-Digital converter on the PIC.

-The PIC has 8 ADC channels, which can be accessed by calling either the corresponding `readAdc#` function, or by providing 0-7 to `readAdc`.

-There is nothing hooked up to the ADC.
-Supposing that something was connected to it, this could be useful.
-The ADC returns values between 0-1024, scaled between 0 and 5V.

 ## `void servo#(byte position)`

 In theory, the robot can control two servos.
 In practice, it has no servos connected to it.
 There are more details on using this functionality in the software manual.